In today’s Roborock vs. Roomba comparison review, we want to find out which is the best brand for what cleaning needs.

 So, how does Roomba compare to Xiaomi and Roborock?

-To start, the new Roomba i7 bows out of the competition as it delivers a paltry 1000Pa.
-At least with the Roomba 980, power is stepped up to 1670Pa in Carpet Boost mode, but this is not enough to match the 1800Pa and 2000Pa delivered by Xiaomi Mi Robot 2 and Roborock S5 respectively.
+To start, the new Roomba i7 and Roomba 980 do a draw in the competition as they both deliver 1700Pa.
+Still, this is not enough to match the 1800Pa and 2000Pa delivered by Xiaomi Mi Robot 2 and Roborock S5 respectively.